Mtanaka77/SIESTA_4.1_on_Vector_and_Parallel_Clusters/README.md

 how the siesta-4.1 code is compiled.

   We can successfully compile the siesta-4.1-b4 with mpi-3.2, scalapack 2, and OpenBLAS-0.3.13 for
 the parallel version.
-For NEC's Intel vector case, however, one has to go more steps.
+For NEC's Intel vector case, however, one has the specified Scalapack routine and go through more steps.